ZupIT/beagle-docs/content/en/ios/customization/dependencies/multiple-configurations.md

 ```

 {{% alert color="warning" %}}
 Note that NetworkClientDefault receives the resolver through init.
-This is necessary on all dependencies that has inner dependencies is resolved with `@Injected` or `@OptionalInjected`.
+This is necessary on all dependencies that has inner dependencies resolved with `@Injected` or `@OptionalInjected`.
 {{% /alert %}}

 For the NetworkClientDefault implementation we have: